Blue Cheese Potato Chip Nachos are perfect for weekend snacking! Just like the Gordon Biersch House Chips and even better than loaded fries!

 - ¼ cup blue cheese crumbles

-- Once the cheese have melted, bring the sauce to a simmer until thickened, stirring constantly to prevent burning.
+- Bring the sauce to a simmer and cook until thickened.
+Stir constantly to prevent the sauce from scalding.
 Remove from the heat and set aside while you prepare the other ingredients.

-- Make a layer of kettle chips on a platter.
-Spoon 2 to 3 tablespoon blue cheese sauce over the chips.
+- Add a layer of kettle chips to a serving platter.
+Spoon about half of the blue cheese sauce over the chips.

-- Stack more chips on top of the first layer, piling them into a tall mound in the center.
-Drizzle the chips with more blue cheese sauce, to taste.
+- Stack more chips over the first layer.
+Drizzle with more blue cheese sauce, to taste.

-- Sprinkle the chips with blue cheese crumbles, and chives over the top of the nachos.
+- Sprinkle the bacon, blue cheese crumbles, and chives over the top of the nachos.
 Serve immediately.